-Blackwell retains many of its original decorative features, including a rare hessian wall-hanging in the Dining Room, leaf-shaped door handles, curious window catches, spectacular plasterwork, stained glass and carved wooden panelling by Simpsons of Kendal.
-The rooms contain furniture and objects by many of the leading Arts & Crafts designers and studios - metalwork by WAS Benson, ceramics by Pilkingtons and Ruskin Pottery and furniture by Morris & Co., Stanley Webb Davies, Ernest Gimson and Baillie Scott himself.
-Recent acquisitions of furniture by Baillie Scott are on display, including an oak and ebony inlaid barrel chair with slatted sides, sideboard and a set of dining chairs.
+Blackwell retains many of its original decorative features, including a rare hessian wall hanging in the Dining Room, leaf-shaped door handles, curious window catches, spectacular plasterwork, stained glass, and carved wooden panelling by Simpsons of Kendal.
+The rooms contain furniture and objects by many of the leading Arts & Crafts designers and studios - metalwork by WAS Benson, ceramics by Pilkingtons and Ruskin Pottery, and furniture by Morris & Co., Stanley Webb Davies, Ernest Gimson, and Baillie Scott himself.
+Recent acquisitions of furniture by Baillie Scott are on display, including an oak and ebony inlaid barrel chair with slatted sides, a sideboard, and a set of dining chairs.

-From only £140.00 per person per night, based on 2 people sharing a standard room.
-You can enjoy a full day at Blackwell, a day of leisure and dinner in our wonderful 2 AA Rosette restaurant each evening, not forgetting a great Cumbrian breakfast each morning.
-The price includes 2 adults, children under 14 are charged at £30 per night on a bed and breakfast basis and dinner is charged as taken, the rate for under 14’s does not include a ticket to the house and must be purchased from the house when you visit, the ticket we give you does not constitute fast track or any form of priority entry.
+From only £160.00 per room per night, based on 2 people sharing a standard room.
+You can enjoy a full day at Blackwell, a day of leisure and dinner in our wonderful 2 AA Rosette restaurant on your first evening, not forgetting a great Cumbrian breakfast each morning.
+The price includes 2 adults, children under 14 are charged at £30 per night on a bed and breakfast basis and dinner is charged as taken, the rate for those under 14’s does not include a ticket to the house and must be purchased from the house when you visit, the ticket we give you does not constitute fast track or any form of priority entry.

 To get to Blackwell by car: